wandb/docs/docs/guides/hosting/how-to-guides/aws-tf.md

 }
 ```

-**Configure W&B server**
+### Configure W&B server
+Finally, configure your W&B Server.

-Finally, navigate to the W&B settings page at `http(s)://YOUR-W&B-SERVER-HOST/system-admin`.
-Enable the "Use an external file storage backend" option, and fill in the s3 bucket, region, and SQS queue in the following format:
+1. Nnavigate to the W&B settings page at `http(s)://YOUR-W&B-SERVER-HOST/system-admin`.
+2. Enable the ***Use an external file storage backend* option/
+3. Provide information about your Amazon S3 bucket, region, and Amazon SQS queue in the following format:
 * **File Storage Bucket**: `s3://<bucket-name>`
 * **File Storage Region (AWS only)**: `<region>`
 * **Notification Subscription**: `sqs://<queue-name>`

 ![](/images/hosting/configure_file_store.png)

-Press "Update settings" to apply the new settings.
+4. Select **Update settings** to apply the new settings.

 <!-- ## Upgrades (coming soon) -->